Propeltsi/LogMyWork/README.md

 Simply run the console application.
 It will begin monitoring and logging the specified applications immediately.

+Config.json has keywords for filtered processes and sleepDuration for polling time.

 ## Project Status

 This project is currently in a Work in Progress (WIP) state.
 There are plans for further development and improvements.

-Currently it logs processes that are named "msedge", "slack", "Teams", "Code - Insiders" or "devenv" and polling is also hardcoded to 5 seconds.
+Currently it logs processes that are named "msedge", "slack", "Teams", "Code - Insiders" or "devenv" and polling is set to 5 seconds.

 ## Contributions